jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 - **Discrete changes** (e.g., components failures, load shedding) are described by **a set of equations (constraints)**.

-Given dynamic data for a power system and a set of exogenous disturbances that may trigger a cascade, COSMIC uses a recursive process to compute the impact of the triggering event by solving the differential-algebraic equations (DAEs).

-COSMIC has the following advantages.
+COSMIC has the following benefits [1].

 - It provids an **open platform** for research and development.